jbjorge/diffx/angular/README.md

 ### `watchState` <!-- replaceSection:`watchState` -->

-`watchState(stateGetter, options)` is used for creating an observable of the state or a projection of the state.
+`watchState(stateGetter, options)` is used for creating an observable of the state or an observable projection of the state.

 * `stateGetter` - a function which returns the state to be watched
 * `options` - options object which describes how to watch the state